asherbhs/apl-book/book/combinatorics/inclusion-exclusion.md

 The intersection of any $i$ sets in $s$ will fix $i$ objects, and therefore will have `!n-i` elements.
 There are `i!n` ways to pick $i$ sets from $s$.

 This gives us all the information we need to use the principle of inclusion and exclusion find `≢⊃∪/s`.
+Rather than summing over all subsets of $s$, we can group together the subsets into those of the same size.
+For all $i$, the total size of subsets of $s$ which have size $i$ is `(i!n)×!n-i`.

 ```
 n←≢s
 p←s⊂⍤/⍨⍤1⍉2⊥⍣¯1⍳¯1+2*n    ⍝ all nonempty subsets of s
 ≢⊃∪/s ←→ +/(¯1*1+≢¨p)×{≢⊃∩/⍵}¨p
-      ←→ +/(¯1*1+i)×(i!n)×!n-i←⍳n               ⍝ we know exactly how big each subset will be, and how many subsets of that size there are
+      ←→ +/(¯1*1+i)×(i!n)×!n-i←⍳n               ⍝ grouping subsets of the same size
                                                 ⍝ note that i here is all the possible values for i above in a vector
       ←→ +/(¯1*1+i)×((!n)÷(!i)×!n-i)×!n-i←⍳n    ⍝ expanding out the binomial coefficient
       ←→ +/(¯1*1+i)×(!n)÷!i←⍳n                  ⍝ !n-i cancels out
       ←→ (!n)×+/(¯1*1+i)÷!i←⍳n                  ⍝ factoring out !n
 ```

-Therefore, the number of derangements is
+Therefore, the number of derangements of $n$ elements is

 ```
 (!n)-≢⊃∪/s ←→ (!n)-(!n)×+/(¯1*1+i)÷!i←⍳n